Welcome to the open source Puppet documentation!

 Git is a version control system that tracks changes in code.
 While version control is not required to use Puppet, it is highly recommended that you store your Puppet code in a Git repository.
 Git is the industry standard for version control, and using it will help your team gain the benefits of the DevOps and agile methodologies

-When you develop and store your Puppet code in a Git repository, you will likely have multiple branches — feature branches for developing and testing code and a master branch for releasing code.
-You test all of your code on a feature branch before you merge it to master.
+When you develop and store your Puppet code in a Git repository, you will likely have multiple branches — feature branches for developing and testing code and a production branch for releasing code.
+You test all of your code on a feature branch before you merge it to the production branch.
 This process, known as Git flow, allows you to test, track, and share code, making it easier to collaborate with colleagues.
 For example, if someone on your team wants to make a change to an application's firewall requirements, they can create a pull request that shows their proposed changes to the existing code, which everyone on your team can review before it gets pushed to production.
 This process leaves far less room for errors that could cause an outage.
 For more information on version control, see the GitHub guides Git flow and What is version control?.

 The components that make up Puppet